-Policy 4-5051: Encourage expansion of Jefferson Valley Mall, provided there is no increase in impervious surface, no wetland encroachment, appropriate traffic mitigation, and attractive architectural design.
+Policy 4-51: Encourage expansion of Jefferson Valley Mall, provided there is no increase in impervious surface, no wetland encroachment, appropriate traffic mitigation, and attractive architectural design.

 - The mall continues to be a major regional retail attraction.
-It underwent an interim has recently been undergoing a renovation in 2002.
+It underwent an interim renovation in 2002.
 An expansion would help the mall remain competitive into the future. - It provides significant opportunities for buying clothing, household items, books & CDs, and other "comparison shopping" items. - According to the Comprehensive Plan surveys, the mall functions as the Town's major destination for residents to browse or window-shop. - The mall experiences growing competition from the Cortlandt Town Center and other major retail outlets in the region.
 Figure 4-5: Jefferson Valley Mall & Business Center - The mall is a popular nighttime attraction with a movie theater.
 By today's standards, the theater is considered small, because it only has eight screens.
 The Town should encourage expansion of the movie theater. - If a parking garage is needed, it should be sited where is has the least impact, not adjacent to residential areas.
 Design the garage with an attractive façade that complements the mall façade.

-Policy 4-5152: Maintain Preserve most of the Par-3 golf course as a golf course or convert it into another recreational use while as open space, but allow uses on the site that preservinge its open space and environmental quality.
+Policy 4-52: Maintain the Par-3 golf course as a golf course or convert it into another recreational use while preserving its open space and environmental quality.

-Policy 4-5253: Establish a walkable "Main Street area" along Hill Boulevard north of Route 6, with walkways and view corridors leading down to the Osceola lakefront.
+Policy 4-53: Establish a walkable "Main Street area" along Hill Boulevard north of Route 6, with walkways and view corridors leading down to the Osceola lakefront.